AndersDeath/diary2/000-current.md

 I had a surgery today and finally got two another prosthetics and this is a finish.
 I am happy about that.
 After that I came back home and had a nap.
 In generally I don't feel good today unfortunately.
 The reason is the surgery.
 However I did everything I had to do like release of holy theory.
 I made a shot post as usual and published it on all platforms.
 Also I watched some german videos.
 So the vacation has been started and my focus for these future days is to finish with all things I had to finish.
 Tomorrow I will start doing it.
 I feel huge relief after screwing in these two latest prosthetics.
 It's so cool.
 Now I need only to restore full smile.
 I don't know how I will handle it in the future when I live in Germany but still maybe I will find ways to finish with treatment.
 The life is good again.
 I enjoy my life more and more.
 I am really exited about Germany.
 I hope everything will be good.
 Will see.

-# 31 October - Monday - Yerevan - 396 day of immigration
+# 31 October - Tuesday - Yerevan - 397 day of immigration